Michigan job and employment training programs.

 Michigan Rehabilitation Services helps the disabled prepare for and find a relevant job.
 They can access career counseling and planning, including free medical exams, vocational testing, and work evaluations.

 Other services offered for the disabled include vocational evaluations, disability assessments, counseling, job placement and retention services, accommodations/assistive technology, special equipment and licenses, job training, and access to support services such as interpreters and transportation.

 PATH, or Partnership.
 Accountability.
 Training.
-Hope., is assistance focused on residents receiving public assistance.
+Hope.
+This is assistance focused on residents receiving public assistance.
 The state of Michigan and case managers will help them find employment and achieve economic self-sufficiency.
 Clients can access assessment and dedicated job search assistance.
 Please call a Family Independence Worker at the Department of Human Services for more information on the application process and program.

 The Michigan Older Youth Program teaches the employability skills necessary to find and also keep a great job.
 Younger individuals and teenagers can get advice and assistance in creating an attractive resume, advice on dealing with conflicts, practice interviews, and even register for Vocational Training.

 Trade Act Programs can help people who lost their jobs as a result of increased imports and foreign competition, including from oversees auto manufacturers.
 This can help trade-affected workers return to suitable employment as quickly as possible.
 All assistance paid out to the unemployed needs to be approved by the U.S. Department of Labor.

 Qualified individuals may receive a variety of government benefits and free reemployment services.
 All of this is offered in an effort to help people prepare for and obtain suitable, fulfilling employment in a new field.
 It offers career and employment counseling, relocation funds allowance, Classroom training, and assistance with searching for a new job in Michigan or nearby states.